-Using Pinterest to increase sales doesn’t have to be hard!
+Using Pinterest to increase sales doesn’t have to be hard.
 We’ve put together six easy tips for you just to see how easy it can be!

 We are HUGE Pinterest fans around here, and for good reason.
 According to Hootsuite, as of September 2018, Pinterest boasts 250 million users every month.
 Furthermore, the platform reaches 83 percent of US women between the ages of 25-54.
 Think of Pinterest as another search engine, much like Google, Yahoo, and others.
 It gathers the links and images users ‘pin’ to come up in searches a user completes on the platform.

 These ever growing numbers can be used as a great way to benefit your small business, and can result in added sales and a larger customer base.
 Even with the power behind Pinterest, it is important to know how to leverage the tool to your advantage.

 Using Pinterest to increase your product sales starts at home, your home website that is.
 Your website and blog can be a powerful funnel and place to display your pins.
 Not only does this allow people on your sites to funnel to your Pinterest, but also vice verse!

 There is no denying that Pinterest is a very visual platform.
 Optimizing graphics for the site can help you to stand out against other sellers while pulling eyes to your product pins.
 Generally, Pinterest recommends that images be vertical with a ratio of 2:3 aspect ratio.
 We have found that while a Pinterest portrait graphic is pleasing to the eye, a square graphic is just as noticeable.
 It’s not necessarily the graphic that makes a pin popular; the caption is just as important!

 Posting to Pinterest at specific times can be beneficial to getting your pins more traffic.
 However, determining when those times are can be cumbersome and include a lot of research.